irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Standardize* certain variables if needed, check for variable skewness and distributions
    - *Visualize* variable distributions and collinear relationships with response variable (subscriber count)
 - Model Building:
-   - *Build* different models on the dataset, ideally one or two models from each family (linear, trees, svm, boosting, etc), calculate performance metric for each model (prediction RMSE, variabl
+   - *Build* different models on the dataset using 10-fold cross-validation, ideally one or two models from each family (linear, trees, svm, boosting, etc); calculate performance metric for each model (prediction RMSE, variable importance, etc)
    - *Compare* the performance metrics among different models,
    - *Finalize*
    - *Visualize* variable importance based on final model